MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

     ![New admin center](../../images/mya/setup/the-new-admin-center.png)

-3. In the left pane, expand **Settings**, and then select **Org settings**.
+3. In the left pane, expand **Settings** and then select **Org settings**.
 4. In the main pane, under **Services**, select **MyAnalytics**:

    ![Select MyAnalytics](../../images/mya/setup/admin-center-settings-services.png)

    This opens a page where you can configure access to MyAnalytics elements:

    ![Select visibility](../../images/mya/setup/assign-mya-access-new.png)